 Preparing for life after credit repair – What to do next

-Successful completion of a credit repair is not the end of your financial problems.
+With this latest blog entry, we want to touch on what occurs after you see improvement with your FICO score.
+Successful completion of any service that repairs credit does not mean your financial problems are over.
+There will always be existing issues that will need your attention.
 You’ll need to do a complete overhaul of your financial life to rebuild your credit score and get it to the desired level.
-Here are a few tips to help you maintain good credit after credit repair.
+Here are a few tips to help you maintain good credit after FICO repair.

 Check your report and score to know where you stand

-Once you are done with the credit repair company, the first thing you’ll need to do is check your report.
-Ensure that everything the company promised you has actually been accomplished.
-The law even allows you to pay credit repair services after you get the promised results.
-For instance, if the company promised to eliminate certain details from your report, ensure that the information has been removed before you pay them.
+Take some time to compare and research the many online repair companies.
+After the process is completed the first thing you’ll need to do is check your report from the bureaus.
+Check that everything the company promised you have actually been accomplished.
+The law even allows you to pay for the top credit repair services after you get the promised results.
+Has the company promised to eliminate certain details from your report?
+Do they ensure financial information has been removed before you pay them?
+There are many other red flags like this that come up with some of the lesser-known services.

 After credit repair, you’ll need to know where you stand so go ahead and order your latest credit score.
 Your score will tell you where your credit stands after repair.
 If you have a credit score in the 500s and 600s, set a goal to raise the score to mid-700s, no matter how long it will take.